-Parents/guardians will receive feedback via the College Learning Management System (MEL).
+Parents/guardians receive feedback via the College Learning Management System (MEL).
 We strongly encourage parents/guardians to be active on MEL to assist your son or daughter with managing their learning.
-Parents/guardians will also receive two reports addressing the criteria relevant to the courses students are studying.
+Parents/guardians also receive two reports addressing the criteria relevant to the courses students are studying.
 The Semester One Report is generated by the College.
-The End-of Year Report is provided by TASC or by the provider of a particular VET course.
+The End of Year Report is provided by TASC or by the provider of a particular VET course.
 Parent-Teacher evenings are held to enable discussion with your son or daughter and their teachers.
-In addition, if a teacher has a concern about a student's learning at any time, a Student Notice is sent home to alert parents/guardians.
-This may also be done through MEL.
+In addition, if a teacher has a concern about a student's learning at any time, contact will be made home to alert parents/guardians through MEL.
 These are helpful warning signs that assistance from parents/guardians is needed.